-Section 5 (a) Units of competency to meet VET course indicative hour requirements

-This worksheet should be used to record details of how the course requirements for the Stage 5/ Stage 6 VET course will be addressed (either by RPL, credit transfer or through further study as a part of the RoSA/HSC program).

-NESA course name:

-Total indicative hours:

-Stage 5 / Stage 6 course requirements - unit(s) of competency be (insert th requireme met throu ne indicati in elevant co gh: ve hours Unit code Unit title Indicative hours RPL credit transfer further study Mandatory / core bry/core units of competency to be a ework syllabus or course descriptio Indicative hours sub-total
+Section 5 (a) Units of competency to meet VET course indicative hour requirements This worksheet should be used to record details of how the course requirements for the Stage 5/ Stage 6 VET course will be addressed (either by RPL, credit transfer or through further study as a part of the RoSA/HSC program).
+NESA course nam NESA course name: Total indicative ho otal indicative hours: Stage 5 / Stage 6 course requirements - unit(s) of competency Course requirement be met through (insert the indicative in gh: ve hours the re elevant co iumn) Unit code Unit title Indicative hours RPL credit transfer further study Mandatory / core List the mandatory/core units of competency to be included in the VET course - refer to the HSC VET Framework syllabus or course description for the Stage 5 / Stage 6 VET BEC.
+Indicative hours sub-total